R. M. Koster: Tinieblas trilogy

-Amid the typical tragedies of a Central American Republic—poverty, coups and countercoups, disastrous financial intrigues—are interspersed bouts of high comedy and magical realism: the national sport of Tineieblas is running for president; Kiki at one point in his smuggling career becomes so calloused that he is literally bulletproof; his father runs one election campaign entirely by astrology; conflict over an American military base near the capital of Tinieblas causes a "flag plague" in which activists break out in stinging rashes of their national colors.
+Amid the typical tragedies of a Central American Republic—poverty, coups and countercoups, disastrous financial intrigues—are interspersed bouts of high comedy and magical realism: the national sport of Tinieblas is running for president; Kiki at one point in his smuggling career becomes so calloused that he is literally bulletproof; his father runs one election campaign entirely by astrology; conflict over an American military base near the capital of Tinieblas causes a "flag plague" in which activists break out in stinging rashes of their national colors.

 The Dissertation presents itself as a doctoral thesis with contrapuntal stories in the text and notes.
-A biography of the only honest President of Tineiblas, Leon Fuertes (assassinated 1964), written by his son, Camilo, the notes (in the manner of Nabokov's "Pale Fire") advance Camilo's story of academic and political intrigue and marital difficulty, while the body of the narrative relates the ancestry and history of his father.
+A biography of the only honest President of Tinieblas, Leon Fuertes (assassinated 1964), written by his son, Camilo, the notes (in the manner of Nabokov's "Pale Fire") advance Camilo's story of academic and political intrigue and marital difficulty, while the body of the narrative relates the ancestry and history of his father.
 Cammilo's research methods are unique: he interviews spirits of the dead for information before resorting to libraries and published sources.

-"Mandragon" relates the tale of the title character, a Tinieblan native, hermaphrodite, and circus freak who develops genuine powers of psychic healing, telepathy, and prophecy.
+"Mandragon" relates the tale of the title character, a Tinieblas native, hermaphrodite, and circus freak who develops genuine powers of psychic healing, telepathy, and prophecy.
 After a Charles Manson-like existence in New York (complete with female hippie entourage but minus the crime of murder), he returns to his native country and is enmeshed in a deadly intrigue involving the President of the country, an affair with his wife, and the machinations of a Howard-Hughes like billionaire on the run.

 Each protagonist is a political leader, in The Prince an adventurer on the model of Cesare Borgia, in Mandragon a charismatic like Savonarola.
 For the subject of The Dissertation political ambition is a disease, yet he accepts leadership when it is thrust upon him.
 Koster's storytelling seems heavily influenced by Vladimir Nabokov and the magical realists such as Gabriel Garcia Marquez.
 The prose abounds with flights of fancy, spectacular allusions to literature, chess terms, world history and theology, along with multiple puns in Spanish and English.
 The existence of the supernatural is taken for granted: President Sancudo's astrology-directed campaign is immensely successful; Camilo Fuertes's interviews with ghosts yield provable facts; Mandragon successfully extracts cancer tumors from patients.
 The tone is relentlessly black-comic but many of the base events portrayed—elections, smuggling, war—seem perfectly plausible.

 The three books received considerable acclaim, including a National Book Award nomination for The Prince.